browserengineering/book/book/scheduling-and-threading.md

 ```

 Each `Tab` will own a `MainThreadRunner`, control its runtime, and
-schedule script eval tasks and animation frames on it:
+schedule script eval tasks and animation frames on it.
+And since we'll be
+copying the display list across threads and not a canvas, the focus
+painting behavior needs to become a new `DrawLine` canvas command.

 ``` {.python replace=browser/commit_func,%20body))/}
 class Tab: